gengisb/QCLI-memories-mcp/README.md

 MCP Memory Server is a powerful contextual memory system designed specifically for CLI tools supporting developers and cloud engineers.
 It provides intelligent memory capabilities that persist across sessions, helping AI assistants remember critical information about users, their preferences, code, and architecture decisions.

 ## Overview

-This MCP-based memory system allows AI assistants to build an understanding of users and their work over time.
+This MCP-based memory system allows AI assistants to build a rich understanding of users and their work over time.
 As users interact with the tool, it intelligently remembers key details from previous sessions, including:

 - Personal preferences and information
 - Preferred programming languages and frameworks